Suicide Risk and Prevention for Kentucky Nurses

 - Increased use of alcohol or drugs

-- Searching for a method to end their life, e.g., online search
+- Searching for a method to end their life, for example, online search

 - Withdrawing from activities